Best Hosting for Astro Sites in 2026: Tested Options for Every Budget

 Astro site deployment dashboard showing hosting options

-Hosting an Astro site is simpler than most developers expect.
-Astro’s static output is just files — HTML, CSS, JavaScript, images.
+There was no complicated part.
+Astro’s static output is just files: HTML, CSS, JavaScript, images.
 Any web server that can serve files can host it.
-No PHP, no Node.js in production, no database.
+No PHP runtime, no Node.js in production, no database.

 The hosting options